 The Office of the Traffic Commissioner are responsible for the licensing of the operators of buses and coaches and the registration of local bus services (routes).
 Statistics are published in the Traffic Commissioners of Great Britain Annual Reports.
-There were 14 cases of action taken at public inquiry for non-compliance (under the Public Passenger Vehicles Act 1981) in Scotland in 2022-23, 6 more than in 2021-22.
+There were 12 cases of action taken at public inquiry for non-compliance (under the Public Passenger Vehicles Act 1981) in Scotland in 2023-24, 2 less than in 2022-23.

-© Crown copyright 2024
+© Crown copyright 2025